SFJT-97/dev-journey-blog/README.md

 - Keep it basic, no going overhead (vanilla code first, and the least amount of dependencies, libraries or frameworks possible)

 ## How posting works?
-- Run 'npm run dev'
-- Enter admin link provided by TinaCMS.
-- Create a Post
-- Commit to GitHub
+- TinaCMS and TinaCloud push to GitHub repository
-- Enjoy
+- Cloudflare updates website when GitHub's main branch is updated

 ## TODO's
 - Make NavBar (header.astro) responsive